jswildcards/logicall/README.md

 First, create an Emulator from Android Studio, or prepare a mobile phone connected to the computer.

+Note: You will need "Expo" app installed in your phone.
+Please see https://expo.io/client for more.

 Then, run the following command:

 For Customer App: